A coach can be the difference

 …between feeling better by next year and another cycle of frustration; but a tapestry of support is often needed.

-The more types we have, the better!
+The more types we have the better, and some are non-negotiable.

 For as simple as improving lifestyle practices seems at the outset, once we dig in, their complexity rapidly emerges, and frustration often follows.